mabyre/mabyre/README.md

 There's millions to be made here, joking but ... anyway, who can tell software industry is sometimes very surprising.

-### There is many instresting open source software delivred has is.
+### There is many instresting open source software delivred has is

 Hope you will enjoy walking around here.